woc-hack/tutorial/README.md

 ## Activity 3 - Investigate the maps

 We see the content of the copyright file above.
 Such files are often copied verbatim.
 Lets determine the first author who have created it (irrespective of a repository).
-WoC has created this relationship and stored in b2a (Blob to Author) map:
+WoC has created this relationship and stored in b2fa (Blob to First Author) map:
 ```
 [username@da0]~% echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 |  ~/lookup/getValues b2a
 a8fe822f075fa3d159a203adfa40c3f59d6dd999;1072910122;Warner Losh <imp@ccf9f872-aa2e-dd11-9fc8-001c23d0bc1f>;00a8f599c25ded714d2a4da9e1bb30e2a335181c
 ```
 It turns out that it was created by commit 00a8f599c25ded714d2a4da9e1bb30e2a335181c done by what appears to be the same author on unix second 1072910122.

-What is b2a?
-The letters signify what keys (b - Blob) and values (a - author) means.
-These are the primary objects:
+What is b2fa?
+The letters signify what keys (b - Blob) and values (fa - first author) mean.
+As in natural sentence some decontextualization is needed in rare cases as this because f generally stands for file.
+Literally, that would mean b2fa is blob to file and author.
+As the number of objects and maps will multiply, single letters will not do and full word parsing will be used).
+At present, these are the primary objects:

 * a = Author
 * b = Blob
 * c = Commit
-* f = File
+* f = File (occasionally its an adjective modifying the following object as in fa or First Author)
 * p = Project
+* t = Time (unix unsigned long in UTC)

 Captal version simply means that the data as corrected: in case of author A means aliased version (see